Idea: Introduction to Angular.

 Open your new Angular folder (File -> Open Folder)

-an integrated terminal window in VSCode (View -> Integrated Terminal)
+Open an integrated terminal window in VSCode (View -> Integrated Terminal)

 Create a new project by running: ng new MyFirstAngularApp in the terminal window.